 Current & Future Projects

 This second manuscript project furthers interrogations of cosmopolitanism away from the centralization of “globalization” in the West, and of modernity away from notions attached to secular assumptions of “progress”.
-An ethnography with Iran, it asks how does one come to fulfill oneself away from estranging homes.
-While located in very different contexts, all those ethnographies have at heart common questions of diasporic flows of translocality that disturb the categories of regional borders and area studies.
+An ethnography with Iran and social media multimodal compositions, it asks how does one come to fulfill oneself away from estranging homes.